rafradek/sigsegv-mvm/README.md

 This extension requires gcc 13 to build.
 For TF2, special modified hl2sdk-tf2 is used from https://github.com/TF2-DMB/hl2sdk-tf2

+Ubuntu 20.04 docker image with gcc 13 and other dependencies already installed (skip to step 3): rafradek/ubuntu2004dev:latest

 On Ubuntu 24.04:

 1. Add x86 architecture if not installed yet